Seventy-eight percent of U.S. families say they are choosing organic foods, according to a study published by the Organic Trade Association.

 "In a time when the severity of the economy means making tough choices, it is extremely encouraging to see consumers vote with their values by including quality organic products in their shopping carts," says Christine Bushway, OTA's executive director and CEO.
 "It's clear that with more than three-quarters of U.S. families choosing organic, this has moved way beyond a niche market.”

-In partnership with KIWI magazine (owned by May Media Group, LLC), OTA polled nearly 1,300 U.S. families about their attitudes and behaviors relating to organic foods.
+magazine (owned by May Media Group, LLC), OTA polled nearly 1,300 U.S. families about their attitudes and behaviors relating to organic foods.
 The total sample reflects the target population of U.S. households at a confidence interval of +/-3% at the 95% confidence level.
 This is the third year the study has been conducted.

 According to the study, four in 10 families indicate they are buying more organic products than they were a year ago.